Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 Show a few bad things that could be done to help develop blockchain thinking models.

-* A call that only executes if the proper hard-coded password is passed as a param (insecure, the code and therefore the password is onchain)
+- A call that only executes if the proper hard-coded password is passed as a param (insecure, the code and therefore the password is onchain)
-* An attempted improvement where the password is not hardcoded.
+- An attempted improvement where the password is not hardcoded.
 It is passed to the constructor and stored in a private variable. (still insecure.
 All storage is publicly visible from off-chain.)
-* If time permits and students are digging this, try storing a hash in storage and requiring the preimage as a password.
+- If time permits and students are digging this, try storing a hash in storage and requiring the presage as a password.
 This is actually secure for only-call-once functions.
 But if you intend to call it multiple times, the first call leaks the password publicly.

 ---